 How does Marketo align marketing and sales toward growth goals?

-Although the responsibility for growth is falling more and more to Marketing, in order to be 100% aligned, the Marketing team still shares that responsibility with Sales.
-For marketers to accomplish this alignment, they need tools specific to their function and those tools typically go beyond the capabilities of NetSuite.
-One of Marketing’s biggest assets is the website.
-Having your marketing automation platform connect to the website and sync with the CRM, ensures core components of the ecosystem are integrated.
-To accompany that, you need closed loop reporting so that you can determine which marketing campaigns are actually driving opportunities, closed won deals and become customers.
+Although the responsibility for growth is falling more and more to Marketing, in order to be 100% aligned, the Marketing team still shares this responsibility with Sales.
+For marketers to accomplish this alignment, they need tools specific to their function, and those tools typically go beyond the capabilities of NetSuite.

 Will it actually help me deliver tangible results?